dankctb/GPUNetBench/NVIDIA/HBM_LAT-BW/README.md

                        --yaxis exec_time --output latency_throughput.png
 ```

-This command plots the L2 throughput (GB/s) on the x–axis (in log₂ scale) versus average latency (in clock cycles) for each data series.
+This command plots the HBM throughput (GB/s) on the x–axis (in log₂ scale) versus average latency (in clock cycles) for each data series.
 Use `--yaxis exec_time` to plot kernel execution time (in µs) on the y–axis instead.

 #### Plot Settings